-Prepare yourself to love the Geek & Sundry mastermind even more than you already do.
-Here are nine things you should know about Day.
+Prepare yourself to be even more obsessed with the Geek & Sundry mastermind than you already are.

-"I love romance novels," Day said.
+"I love romance novels," Day told SheKnows in 2015.
 "They're a guilty pleasure of mine.
 It's like reality TV.
 I think a lot of people are ashamed of talking about it in a public way because it's looked down upon and I just don't think that's valid.
 It's the most popular, best-selling genre out there and it doesn't really get any respect at all.
 If I can make it easier for you to say you read romance novels, then that's my goal."

-Day is an established actress, thanks to roles on Buffy the Vampire Slayer, Supernatural and Eureka, and is a proven force to be reckoned with in the world of web series, where she created The Guild and founded Geek & Sundry.
-Day is always looking for her next adventure, though, and within the next year she wants to direct, hopefully via her company.
+Day is an established actress thanks to roles on Buffy the Vampire Slayer, Supernatural and Eureka, and is a proven force to be reckoned with in the world of web series, where she created The Guild and founded Geek & Sundry.
+Day is always looking for her next adventure, though, and she wants to add directing to her résumé soon.

 Another dream?
 Writing more books.
 "I would definitely like to write a fiction book," Day revealed.
 "I'm definitely done with talking about myself, but a fiction book — either a YA or a romance novel — is definitely on my radar in the next couple of years.
 It's a big project to take on, but now that I've got the book-writing bug, I don't know if I'm going to be able to shake it long-term."

-Day hasn't had much occasion to use her violin on-screen, but in her book, she reveals that her skill as a violinist earned her a scholarship to the University of Texas and a get out of high school free card.
+Day hasn't had much occasion to use her violin on-screen, but in her memoir You're Never Weird on the Internet (Almost), she reveals that her skill as a violinist earned her a scholarship to the University of Texas and a get out of high school free card.

 While she fully embraces her geek side and is a funny, charming person, Day is not afraid to get real about the important stuff.
 When talking about what she wanted to get out of writing her memoir, Day said, "I tried to put as much authenticity of my soul in it, because you never know if you are going to be able to tell your story again."